HomeSEOLocal Business Structured Data Optimization Guide

 *Required unless using areaServed for service-area businesses

-Right, let’s roll up our sleeves and get into the actual implementation.
-This is where theory meets practice, and trust me, it’s not as daunting as it might seem.
+Right, let’s get into the actual implementation.
+This is where theory meets practice, and it’s not as daunting as it might seem.

 What if you could increase your click-through rate by 30% just by showing your opening hours directly in search results?
 That’s exactly what proper LocalBusiness schema can do for you.

 Let’s start with the properties that actually move the needle.
-While Schema.org offers dozens of options, focusing on these required properties will give you 80% of the benefits with 20% of the effort.
+Schema.org offers dozens of options, but focusing on these required properties will give you 80% of the benefits with 20% of the effort.

 The ‘@id’ property deserves special mention.
 This unique identifier helps search engines understand when different pieces of structured data refer to the same entity.
-Use your website’s URL or Google My Business URL as the @id – it creates consistency across platforms.
+Use your website’s URL or Google My Business URL as the @id, since it creates consistency across platforms.

 Your business name might seem straightforward, but there’s nuance here.
 Use your official business name exactly as it appears on your registration documents.
 Save the creative taglines for your marketing copy.
 Google cross-references this with other sources, so consistency is key.